jaelle/cv/codex/README.md

 - Edit `templates/cv.html` to adjust layout or add new metadata-powered sections (e.g., `$if(site_url)$`).
 - Update `css/cv.css` for typography and spacing; the workflow copies it to `cv.css` on every build.
 - Define additional metadata in the `cv.md` front matter (such as `site_url`) and reference it inside the template.
-- Adjust `filters/refs-list.lua` if you need a different bibliography structure (e.g., ordered list instead of bullets).

 ## Maintaining `/README.md`
 - Ensure that `/README.md` contains everything needed to fork and personalize the CV (branch strategy, workflow overview, customization knobs).